archernar/vim-session/README.md

 " ------------------------------------------
 " CaptureSession(...)
-" a:1 is the session file filename
-"     def: .vimsession
-" a:2 is the window file filename
+" a:1 is the session file filename (default is .vimsession) " a:2 is the window file filename  (default is .vimwindows) " ------------------------------------------ function!
-"     def: .vimwindows
-" ------------------------------------------
-function!
 CaptureSession(...)
     let l:c=1